dpreid/streamFind/README.md

 # streamFind
-Octave scripts for running the rVr and muVt techniques on GAIA mock catalogues
+Octave scripts for running the rVr and muVt techniques on GAIA mock catalogues.

+See streamFindREADME.txt